 I love doing things in bulk, but love being able to mix it up too.
 So, I focused on creating one kind of content, focusing on 1 month at a time.
 Using Angie’s calendar helped me, because I could break it down easily.

-- Schedule any holiday posts – most of my content is evergreen, but I wanted to be more intentional about sharing some unique and holiday-specific content.
+- Plan any holiday posts – most of my content is evergreen, but I wanted to be more intentional about sharing some unique and holiday-specific content.
 I don’t do this for every holiday, but it’s something I’ve wanted to be more intentional about, so having them on the calendar was helpful for that!

-- Schedule other posts – one of the things Angie recommends is using other outside content from other sources, which I always loved the idea of, but felt overwhelmed by.
+- Schedule other relevant content posts – one of the things Angie recommends is using other outside content from other sources, which I always loved the idea of, but felt overwhelmed by.
 So I went through with the Meet Edgar bookmark tool and saved some articles I LOVED one night as I Netflix binged Scandal.